 There’s more of a difference between accident and collision than the spelling.
 Most transportation incidents are not accidents.
 Most incidents were the result of the driver purposely doing something else besides focusing on their driving and the driving environment.
 What they did was no accident.

-For many people, they use the word accident to place the blame on a mistake which happened.
+For many people, they use the word accident to place the blame on a mistake that happened.
 When it comes to driving, they aren’t always accidents.
-In many situations they should be classified as collisions.
+In many situations, they should be classified as collisions.
 What’s the difference?
 Lots.
-This is where the driver made a conscience choice and an action followed.
+This is where the driver made a conscious choice and action followed.
 Here are a few examples.

 It’s really part of a belief.
 Many collisions can be predictable and preventable.
 It’s time to think a little differently about the belief as it’s not just a word.
 As a driver, we need to believe we can avoid all collisions.
 Positioning your vehicle to allow you and other driver’s space helps to avoid many collisions.
 Taking known risks means you have a higher chance of having a collision.
 Going with the flow of traffic instead of weaving from lane to lane, leaving early enough to reach your destination without taking chances and making logical driving choices will help you avoid being in a collision.